scottkatzelnick/the_tech_academy_basic_CSharp/README.md

 dotnet some/path/to/file/filename.dll or filename.exe
 ```

-3. You need to make sure your have the latest .NET Core installed which includes the latest verison of .NET Framework.
+3. You need to make sure your have the latest .NET Core installer framework!
 4. The program should begin to run.
 Enjoy!